ivanpribela/svetovid-lib/doc/en/install.markdown

 about it's usage in some editors, as well as a simple way to test if the installation was successful.

+### Install scripts

+The library arhive should come with scripts for the installations.
+They are also available in the source tree on github.
+These should enable the library system-wide, using the `CLASSPATH` method described below.

 ### Adding the `jar` explicitly to the compilation

 It is possible to add `jar` files to be used during compilation as a